MA Ammo and Component Storage Regulations

 * Total of all ammunition cannot exceed 100,000 rounds

-Here's a tip: Before you make a trip to the local fire department to get an ammo storage permit, download a copy of 527 CMR 13 and print pages 6 and 7.
-It's possible that the fire chief will have never heard of it.
+Here's a tip: Before you make a trip to the local fire department to get an ammo storage permit, download a copy of 527 CMR 1.00 and print pages 49 and 50.
+It's possible that the fire chief may not be familiar with it.